 - Benefit from the experience of your faculty and peers, who bring deep expertise and a unique point of view to every class discussion and group project

 - Expand your network and learn to position yourself as a leader in your field

 - Participate in career services programs that include webinars on salary negotiations and developing a career plan

 The MS in Integrated Marketing Communication is a flexible curriculum that advances students' marketing and communications interests and goals through hybrid and online formats.

-The is a 36-credit degree program; applicants can transfer up to nine credits of relevant coursework.
-Students can choose from 1 capstone option (Com 796/797/798/799) and choose 1 elective from these options: Com738 Persuasion and Public Opinion, MGMT744 Global Marketing, MGMT746 Digital Marketing.
+The is a 36-credit degree program; applicants can transfer up to six credits of relevant coursework.
+Students can choose from 1 capstone option (COM 796/797/798/799) and choose 1 elective from these options: COM738 Persuasion and Public Opinion, MGMT744 Global Marketing, MGMT746 Digital Marketing.